 New Client Intakes

 This website seeks to provide personal injury lawyers with forms, procedures, and protocols to help you get your claims moved through the pipeline as efficiently as possible.
+With most of what we do, you should not have to reinvent the wheel.

 This starts at the beginning with the intake forms provided below.
 Long before you need to set out the necessary allocation of resources on a case basis and devise a litigation plan, you need to find out whether you have a viable claim.